TechDemoSat-1 (Technology Demonstration Satellite-1) / TDS-1

 The objective of SGR-ReSI is to provide a highly capable yet relatively compact and affordable way of studying the Earth from orbit.
 The core technology can also be reused for a new family of navigation-grade receivers that will ultimately replace SSTL's heritage SGR receivers which include, amongst others, the SGR-20, SGR-10, SGR-07 & SGR-GEO.

-Table 3: SGR-ReSI advances over the UK-DMC GPS experiment
+UK-DMC GPS experiment

 To allow for a wide range of possible applications, the prototype SGR-ReSI supports up to 8 separate RF inputs, enabling up to 4 dual frequency antennas.
 Two varieties of COTS-based RF front-ends have been incorporated, one of which is L1 optimized (MAX2769) while the other is re-configurable to any of the GNSS bands (MAX2112).
 The RF front-ends are housed on daughter boards with a reasonably generic interface scheme, allowing the adaptation of new front-ends without requirement of a motherboard redesign, and other front-ends are also being considered for the future.